 Commerce has never offered a coherent defense of its practice.
 It has instead doubled down and insisted that its use of Cohen's d is not subject to the same constraints to which every other use of the effect size measure described in the literature is subject.
 What Commerce's defiance-as-explanation has made clear is that Commerce's Cohen's d test is not, in any meaningful sense, a Cohen's d test at all.
-Amici respectfully suggest that this Court should make clear that Commerce cannot persist in its practice of relying on Cohen's d without regard to its underlying assumptions.
+Feeding the results of that test into the subsequent steps of Commerce's DPM does not resolve the problem.
+To the contrary, Commerce's Cohen's d is the first step and foundation of the DPM, and applying it without regard to its underlying assumptions severs any connection between the results of the DPM and the statutory conditions it purports to establish.

-July 17, 2023
+August 1, 2023

-/s/ Elliot J. Feldman Elliot J. Feldman Michael S. Snarr Tung A. Nguyen BAKER HOSTETLER LLP 1050 Connecticut Ave NW, Suite 1100 Washington, DC 20036 (202) 861-1679 efeldman@bakerlaw.com Counsel to Resolute FP Canada Inc. Respectfully submitted,
+/s/ Elliot J. Feldman

+Elliot J. Feldman Michael S. Snarr Tung A. Nguyen

+BAKER HOSTETLER LLP

+1050 Connecticut Ave NW, Suite 1100 Washington, DC 20036 (202) 861-1679 efeldman@bakerlaw.com

+Counsel to Resolute FP Canada Inc.